Index of Monkfish in sauce with peas recipe

 Add the white wine and let the alcohol evaporate.

-Add the monkfish again and add the peas.
+Add the monkfish and peas.

 .

-Tips for monkfish in sauce
+Tricks for a perfect monkfish in sauce

 .